LucaMartinoia/RandomStuff/README.md

 # RandomStuff
-My old thesis, presentations and master degree works
+My old thesis, presentations and master degree works all in one place.